 IMPORTANT – this included applications from applicants who wish to be considered for Cambridge Trust funding (both inside and outside the EU).

 Please note that ALL supporting documents (references, transcript, CV) must be uploaded within 7 days of the date of applying

-(Applications for Lent and Easter 2020 are still being considered, but funding must already be secured, deadlines available here)
+(Applications for Michaelmas 2023 are still being considered, but funding must already be secured, application deadlines available here)